adlnet/xAPI-Spec/CONTRIBUTING.md

 The most helpful **and** easiest way to contribute to the specification is to review an existing PR.
 You can find a [list of open PRs here](https://github.com/adlnet/xAPI-Spec/pulls).
 To review a PR you should:

-* Read any issues linked to from the PR description and make sure you understand the issue the PR is desigend to address.
+* Read any issues linked to from the PR description and make sure you understand the issue the PR is designed to address.
 * Read any comments on both the issues and the PR to understand if the goals of the original issue have changed and if any solutions have been agreed.
 * Read the relevant sections in the [development version](https://github.com/adlnet/xAPI-Spec/blob/1.0.3/xAPI.md) of the specification.